-1) The "state of play" in climate risk assessment for various peril/regions [e.g. EU/US FL, US HU, EU WS, JP TY] with a bibliography of latest research and also live peril/region documents that boils down the latest academic research into useful, actionable information.
+1) Disseminating information around the "state of play" in climate risk assessment for various catastrophe peril/regions [e.g. EU/US FL, US HU, EU WS, JP TY] with a bibliography of latest research and also live peril/region documents that boils down the latest academic research into useful, actionable information.
 Organised by Richard Dixon of CatInsight.

 There are currently 60+ people signed up to the group, many of whom are actively helping.
-More details will appear here in due course but if you're interested and want to roll your sleeves up and help out please email me via the contact page.
+More details will appear here in due course but if you're interested and want to roll your sleeves up and help out please contact the group at this email address.